-- Possess an associate's degree in nursing from an accredited, GCU-approved college, university, or program. - Submit official transcripts bearing evidence of a cumulative GPA of 2.8. - Possess a current unencumbered, unrestricted license as a registered nurse (RN). - Canadian providence (excluding Quebec) candidates must also possess a current unencumbered, unrestricted license as a registered nurse (RN) where they are employed as a RN. - Complete the RN-BSN Canadian Nurse Verification Form. - Meet the International Student Application Procedures.
+- Possess an associate's degree in nursing from an accredited, GCU-approved college, university, or program. - Submit official transcripts bearing evidence of a cumulative GPA of 2.8. - Possess a current unencumbered, unrestricted license as a registered nurse (RN).

 Non Degree-Bearing/Nursing Diploma Candidates: